Stryzhh/CredLock-Password-Manager/README.md

 # CredLock-Password-Manager
-Dont use this application seriously, the code is public and your data would be unsafe.

 ## Overview
 This program simply allows you to store your personal data such as usernames and passwords for websites and applications.